team467/team467.github.io/content/events/annual-pie-bake/index.md

 {{< columns >}}

-This year the students plan to produce around 750 pies to help the team to be able to compete in the First Robotics Competition season.
+This year the students plan to produce around 750 pies to help the team to be able to compete in the _FIRST_ Robotics Competition season.
 Team 467 makes a point to reserve a generous set of pies each year to donate to local charities.
 Recent recipients have been Veterans, Inc., and The Worcester County Food Bank.

 ![Apple Peeling](Apple-Peeling.jpg)